 SFT was established in 2012 by GE Sales Finance Holding, L.L.C., which is a wholly-owned indirect subsidiary of the Bank, to add securitization to the business's range of funding options for assets held on the Bank's consolidated balance sheet.
-At December 31, 2013, SFT held \$5.3 billion of Payment Solutions and CareCredit receivables originated by the Bank.
-At December 31, 2013, SFT had 4 series of asset-backed securities outstanding with an aggregate outstanding balance of \$2.0 billion.
+At March 31, 2014, SFT held \$6.1 billion of Payment Solutions and CareCredit receivables originated by the Bank.
+At March 31, 2014, SFT had 4 series of asset-backed securities outstanding with an aggregate outstanding balance of \$2.0 billion.
 All of the series were issued pursuant to private offerings to financial institutions and commercial paper conduits.
-None of the outstanding series are rated by any rating agency.
-At December 31, 2013, there were no undrawn amounts with respect to any series.
+None of the outstanding series are rated by any rating agency engaged by us.
+At March 31, 2014, there was \$450 million of undrawn committed capacity under SFT.